RPM Logo

 Corel Draw

-CorelDraw has problems importing psd files: white shadows and blooms disappear, and sometimes the file ends up in low resolution (especially if it's rotated in Draw.)
+CorelDraw has problems importing some psd files: white shadows and blooms disappear, and sometimes the file ends up in low resolution (especially if it's rotated in Draw.)
 You can often get better results if, before importing it, you flatten the file in Photoshop and save it as a tiff.
 Tiffs will generally give the image a rectangular white background: you can avoid this by either saving it as a Photoshop eps, or you can open the psd file in Corel PhotoPaint and save it as a .cpt file instead.

 Textures created within Draw are RGB (daft, isn't it)?
 Save the texture as a tiff, convert the colour to CMYK in PhotoPaint or Photoshop, then import the graphic back into Draw to replace the original texture.
 Remember that most Draw textures are low resolution, and simple gradient fills often show banding.
 Blended fills are also RGB by default but you should be able to manually choose CMYK colours, which avoids the export-import malarkey above.